 The duration of Coutts & Co PPI usually covers a period of 12 months allowing the borrower time to seek employment or return to work, if appropriate.

 What could you claim from Coutts & Co?

 If your claim against Coutts & Co is upheld, you may receive a full refund of PPI paid to Coutts & Co, including any interest charged on the PPI.
-Statutory interest of 8% per year would also be payable on the premiums and any interest charged.
+Statutory interest of up to 8% per year may also be payable on the premiums and any interest charged.